 Scavenger Hunt

 Follow the trail through the Fair and solve physics mysteries!
-Start with a list of questions, and walk around the demos in Bloomberg to find the answers.
-Anybody can enter, and anybody who answers many questions correctly will win a prize.
+Start with a list of questions and visit attractions to find the answers.
+Anybody can enter, and everyone wins a prize!

 Observations Through the Morris W. Offit Telescope